nix-rust/rfcs/text/0000-bootstrap.md

 ## More process

-We could instead opt for a heaver process.
+We could instead opt for a heavier process.
 It is most likely not warranted for the size of the project.

 # Unresolved questions